tulios/kafkajs/docs/Consuming.md

 ## <a name="pause-resume"></a> Pause & Resume

 In order to pause and resume consuming from one or more topics, the `Consumer` provides the methods `pause` and `resume`.
+It also provides the `paused` method to get the list of all paused topics.
 Note that pausing a topic means that it won't be fetched in the next cycle.
 You may still receive messages for the topic within the current batch.

 Calling `pause` with a topic that the consumer is not subscribed to is a no-op, calling `resume` with a topic that is not paused is also a no-op.